RI-SE/smirk/docs/System Requirements Specification.md

 SMIRK comprises the following product functions, organized into the categories sensors, algorithms, and actuators in line with ISO 21448.

 Sensors:
-- Radar detection and tracking of objects in front of the vehicle (provided by ESI Pro-SiVIC, not elaborated further).
+- Radar detection and tracking of objects in front of the vehicle (further details in the [System Architecture Description](</docs/System Architecture Description.md#31-logical-view>)).
-- A forward-facing mono-camera (provided by ESI Pro-SiVIC, not elaborated further).
+- A forward-facing mono-camera (further details in the [System Architecture Description](</docs/System Architecture Description.md#31-logical-view>).

 Algorithms:
-- Time-to-collision calculation for objects on collision course.
+- Time-to-collision (TTC) calculation for objects on collision course.
-- Pedestrian detection based on the camera input.
+- Pedestrian detection and recognition based on the camera input.
-- Out-of-distribution detection of never-seen-before input (part of the safety-cage mechanism).
+- Out-of-distribution (OOD) detection of never-seen-before input (part of the [safety cage mechanism](</docs/ML%20Component%20Specification.md#4-outlier-detection-for-the-safety-cage-architecturesafety-cage>)).
 - A braking module that commissions emergency braking.
+(In the MVP, maximum braking power is always used).

 Actuators:
 - Brakes (provided by ESI Pro-SiVIC, not elaborated further).